Do I have to have experience?

 What are the benefits of Rosebud CTC?

 The benefits of theatre are immeasurable.
-Some of the skills that are learned or sharpened are: increased language and speech abilities, increased communication and listening skills, increased understanding of math concepts through music, increased understanding of history and other cultures, increased abilities in the areas of theatre including acting, singing, dancing.
+Some of the skills that are learned or sharpened are: increased language and speech abilities, increased communication and listening skills, increased understanding of math concepts through music, increased understanding of history and other cultures, increased abilities in the areas of theatre including acting, singing, dancing, including self-confidence.
 To sum it up, the skills developed through theatre benefit one in every aspect of life both now and in the future.

 What about allergies/food allergies?